Flags and symbols of Yorkshire: East Riding

-The flag consists of a white rose of Yorkshire, which displayed in the East Riding style with one sepal at the top, on a green and blue bicolour.
+The Flag of the East Riding consists of a White Rose of York, displayed in the East Riding style with one sepal at the top, on a green and blue bicolour field.
 The blue is toward the hoist, representing the East Riding's connection to the rest of Yorkshire, and the green toward the fly to represent its position in the east of the historic county.
 The blue additionally represents the sea and the historic maritime activities of the East Riding, and the green symbolises the riding's agricultural land.

 The flag was chosen in 2013 following a competition and public vote on six shortlisted finalists.
 The winning design was then unveiled at Beverley Minster.
 The flag has been flown around the East Riding.
 It was also flown from the building of the Department for Communities and Local Government in London in 2014.

 The flag was registered by the Flag Institute, a charity which promotes vexillology in the United Kingdom, on 18 April 2013.